Gabriela, Clove and Cinnamon: Theme and settings

 Gabriela, Clove and Cinnamon gives the reader a peek into a small town community on the brink of a grand transformation.
 Ilhéus is an inviting little place with a good mix of culture and quite a few originals to color everyday life.
 In the mid-1920s, the Brazilian provinces were suffering under the political, social, and economic dominance of the cacao plantation owners – the "colonels" (coronéis).
 They sit at the very top of the societal structure and control the region, having the absolute majority of the political power.
 In this story though, there is a new kid in town, Mundinho Falcão, a man who recently moved to Ilhéus from Rio de Janeiro.
 He has a sole purpose: to seize the political power from these "colonels".
 The town patriarch, Colonel Ramiro Bastos, disapproves of the outsider's interference and vows not to surrender without a fight.

 The colonels run the local governing administration of both major political parties, thus control all decisionmaking and with violence if necessary hold on to their large estates that supply the means upon which everything and everyone depends.
 They are the plutocratic rulers of what could be called a purely feudal society, aided by complicated system of allegiances built upon mutual interest, reciprocal favors and kinship.

+Translations

+It is the book by Jorge Amado with the most translations.
+It was edited in German, Arabic, Bulgarian, Catalan, Croatian, Danish, Slovakian, Slovenian, Spanish, Estonian, Finnish, French, Georgian, Greek, Hebrew, Dutch, Hungarian, English, Italian, Lithuanian, Macedonian, Moldavian, Norwegian, Persian, Polish, Romanian, Russian, Swedish, Czech, Turkish and Ukrainian.

+In China, where Jorge Amado is the most read Brazilian author, this book and Dona Flor and Her Two Husbands are considered the best books by Jorge Amado.

 Adaptations

-The book was made into series for Brazilian television in 1961.
+The novel was made into the telenovela Gabriela, Cravo e Canela for TV Tupi in 1961.
 It was also adapted into the 1975 telenovela Gabriela and into the 2012 telenovela Gabriela.

 The feature film Gabriela was directed by Bruno Barreto in 1983.
 The feature version starred Sônia Braga as Gabriela and Marcello Mastroianni as Nacib, and featured original music by Antonio Carlos Jobim.

 The book has been translated into English and other languages as Gabriela, Clove and Cinnamon.